As the president why did I

 where I am located in the Mississippi Territory that we don't always ship from there'.

-Suddenly I was thrust into complete shock from hearing that huge amount.
+Suddenly I was thrust into complete shock from hearing that huge amount and her casual admission of being a major smuggler.
 Trying

 not to give up anything myself